How to start a frozen yogurt business: a 10-step guide

 - Create a preliminary budget spreadsheet using the cost categories above.

-You should consider forming a Limited Liability Company (LLC).
-This structure protects your personal assets if the business faces debt or lawsuits.
+Form a Limited Liability Company (LLC) to separate your personal assets from business debts and lawsuits.
 An LLC also offers pass-through taxation, meaning profits are taxed on your personal return, which simplifies your accounting.
+The IRS classifies LLCs as partnerships, corporations, or disregarded entities depending on membership and elections, as explained on the IRS limited liability company page.

-Many new owners start as a sole proprietorship to save on initial fees, but this leaves their personal finances exposed.
-Filing for an LLC with your Secretary of State typically costs between $50 and $500 and is a foundational step for protection.
+Operating as a sole proprietorship saves on initial fees but leaves your personal finances exposed.
+Filing for an LLC with your Secretary of State typically costs between $50 and $500, a foundational step for protection.
+The SBA business structure guide compares LLCs, sole proprietorships, and corporations so you can confirm the right fit.

 Secure your permits and licenses

-Your main point of contact will be your local county health department.
-You will need a Food Service License, which requires an inspection and can cost from $200 to $1,000.
+Your main point of contact is your local county health department.
+You need a Food Service License, which requires an inspection and costs $200 to $1,000.
 The process can take several weeks, so apply early.

-You will also need a general business license from your city or county, which usually runs $50 to $400 annually.
-In addition, ensure your location has a Certificate of Occupancy and that all employees obtain a Food Handler's Permit, which costs about $10-$15 per person.
+You also need a general business license from your city or county, which usually runs $50 to $400 annually.
+Ensure your location has a Certificate of Occupancy and that all employees obtain a Food Handler's Permit, which costs about $10 to $15 per person.

 Here are 4 immediate steps to take: